dewan-ahmed/dewan-ahmed.github.io/_posts/2023-05-26-identity-crisis-devrel.md

 ## You're a developer advocate... what's next?

 Around 2013-14, some of my IBM colleagues retired as a developer advocate.
 This is after they became a developer advocate after working as a senior engineer for 20+ years.
-I wrote before that [developer advocay is not an entry-level role](https://www.dewanahmed.com/why-paying-devrel/#developer-advocacy---not-an-entry-level-role).
+I wrote before that [developer advocacy is not an entry-level role](https://www.dewanahmed.com/why-paying-devrel/#developer-advocacy---not-an-entry-level-role).
 In present days, some companies are hiring junior folks as a developer advocate (totally not to save on 💰) and then they are not providing them a DevRel career path to grow.

 If you're a solo developer advocate, what does a promotion look like for you?
 If you're manager of a DevRel team, do you have a defined career ladder at your company?
 At what point in your DevRel career do you reach a plateau, where staying in a DevRel role no longer offers further growth opportunities?